douglas-george/timberhearth/storybook/story.md

 Maribel sighed in defeat, wiping her hands on her apron.

-“Fine.
+”Fine.
 One cat.
 And only one.
 None of this ‘bringing home a litter because they looked hungry’ nonsense.”

 Jessica beamed, grabbed parchment and ink, and carefully wrote: